V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Experimental setup

-\subsection{Evaluation Data}
+\subsection{Evaluation data}

-We test on datasets spanning general, cinematic, and dance: \begin{itemize} \item \textbf{OES-Pub}~\cite{ismir25_OES} is the public evaluation split of the Open Screen Soundtrack Library (OSSL), containing $115$ public-domain movie clips paired with royalty-free music.
+We test on datasets spanning general, cinematic, and dance videos: { \begin{compactitem} \item \textbf{OES-Pub}~\cite{ismir25_OES} is the public evaluation split of the Open Screen Soundtrack Library (OSSL), containing $115$ public-domain movie clips paired with royalty-free music.
 Each clip is $\approx 30$ seconds and includes human-annotated music prompts. \item \textbf{MovieGenBench-Music}~\cite{moviegen} is the music subset of MovieGenBench, consisting of $527$ video-music pairs with sound effects across diverse video types.
 Each clip is $\approx 10$ seconds and includes a music prompt. \item \textbf{AIST++}~\cite{aist++,aist} is a street dance dataset with copyright-cleared dance music, consisting of $20$ video–music pairs across $10$ dance genres.
-Each clip is $\approx 7$ seconds and includes BPM. \end{itemize}
+Each clip is $\approx 7$ seconds and includes BPM. \end{compactitem} Collectively, these benchmarks cover the principal video categories evaluated in prior video-to-music work: natural, cinematic, and dance.

-\subsection{Evaluation Metrics}
+\subsection{Evaluation metrics}

 Following \cite{cvpr25_vidmuse,audiox,lin2025vmas,aaai25_gvmgen}, we measure: audio fidelity, semantic alignment, and temporal synchronization.
 For each dataset under test, we customize the metrics used to highlight the critical aspects of the specific video-to-music generation task.